Before jumping into any questions today, can you share with me all about your family?

 What does a typical day look like in your home?

 My day typically starts around 5:30 a.m.
-I get up and make coffee, start getting medicines ready, prepare Zack’s g-tube feed and get Dale’s breakfast ready.
+I get up and make coffee, start getting medicines ready, prepare Zack’s g-tube feed, and get Dale’s breakfast ready.
 I get their clothes out, get them up and changed and fed.
 Then we check our calendar and usually head to appointments.
 Sometimes we have five appointments per day, sometimes one.
-In between, and even during appointments, I am on the phone with doctors, specialists, nurses and medical supply companies.
+In between, and even during appointments, I am on the phone with doctors, specialists, nurses, and medical supply companies.
 I’m juggling a calendar that rarely has an opening.
 There is never really any downtime, that is for sure.
 Throw our new puppy into the mix and that just makes it even crazier.

 If any of us were to see special needs parents having a hard time with their child, is there any way we can offer to help without sounding condescending?

-One thing I wish people would do for me is hold open a door.
+One thing I wish people would do for me is to hold open a door.
 A lot of times I find myself holding the door open for the people that stand there staring at us.
 I also wish people wouldn’t tell me they are sorry.
 My children may be different, one more so than the other, but there is nothing to be sorry about.
 They’re both amazing humans!

 What are the biggest blessings that come with raising a child with special needs?

 That although our life is busy and chaotic, I get to enjoy the things people take for granted.
 I am able to enjoy the fact that my children are alive.
 They fought so hard to stay here with me and I am able to watch them find pure joy in simple things.
 To see the determination in both of them to conquer the world is amazing.
 I always wanted to be a nurse and a mom.
-Although I don’t work in a hospital or have a degree, God gave me a way to fulfill my dreams, have a family and the “job” I always wanted.
+Although I don’t work in a hospital or have a degree, God gave me a way to fulfill my dreams, and have a family, and the “job” I always wanted.
 I witness two miracles every single day that remind me to not take anything for granted.